Emiliano-Agurcia/Project-Practice/Notes.md

   --foreground: #ffffff;

 Rendering:
   SSR benefits over CSR (Include Event components disadvantage for SSR) Standard is using both, but use SSR as much as possible Static vs Dynamic  Rendering
   "use client"; This is for making the component use CSR (If that comp. depends of other comps. they will be CSR too) (What happens if not implemented)

   npm run build - Sims a production build (Takes a while | ○=static λ=dynamic) npm start - Runs the production build

 Caching:
   How to use File System as DB
   How caching works in next.js (cache:'no-store' | next: {revalidate 15}) This doesnt apply using axios

 Navigation.md:
   Why we use Link and not href

+What can I do for specific info like:
+  What is this?
+  viewportRef
+  "use client";

+  React Components?:
+  - React.forwardRef:
+    Allows you to forward a ref from a parent component to a DOM node (so someone using <Button ref={...} /> actually gets the underlying <button>).
+  - <HTMLButtonElement, ButtonProps>:
+    → First param: the element type the ref points to (button tag).
+    → Second param: the props the component accepts (ButtonProps you defined).
+  - ({ className, variant, size, asChild = false, ...props }, ref):
+    → Destructures the props object and provides a default for asChild.
+    → ...props captures all other props (onClick, aria-label, etc.) and passes them through.

 Tutorials:
 [Component Responsiveness](https://youtu.be/l04dDYW-QaI?si=vvSMTF165X0vxTMb)